 Ambient lighting, sometimes also known as general lighting, is the main source of lighting in a room and is extremely important in indoor lighting design.
 It should not be the only source of illumination in a space, but people sometimes stop and declare the job done after putting in an ambient light source.

-That's not a good idea, even though it is still necessary to establish good ambient lighting as just one of the lighting layers in a room.
-Ambient lighting serves many purposes: it softens shadows and glare, it's versatile and it warms up a room.
+Ambient lighting, as part of a multi-layered lighting approach, serves many purposes: it softens shadows and glare, it’s versatile and it warms up a room.